FORT LAUDERDALE JONES ACT LAWYER

 Cure refers to the injured seaman’s medical expenses.
 An employer must pay cure until the inured party reaches a point of maximum medical improvement.

 The Jones Act can be complicated and those who are injured while working at sea deserve to have their rights protected.
-Maritime workers in Florida should contact the Fort Lauderdale Jones Act Attorneys from Wolf & Pravato for more information regarding compensation after an injury..
+Maritime workers in Florida should contact the Fort Lauderdale Jones Act Attorneys from the Law Offices of Wolf & Pravato for more information regarding compensation after an injury.

 Find out more information about filing Jones Act Claims here.